howard-university-web-services/howard_paragraphs/modules/hp_accordion/README.md

-# idfive Paragraphs Accordion
+# Howard Paragraphs Accordion

-Paragraphs integration of the silc accordion library for use in idfive client projects:
+Paragraphs integration of the silc accordion library for use in howard projects:

  - [silc accordions](https://github.com/nickrigby/silc-accordion)